-By building partnerships that are focused on student safety, continuous improvement and quality of service, the SCSTC manages the system that transports eligible students to and from school safely, on time and ready to learn.
+By building partnerships that are focused on student safety, continuous improvements and quality of service, the SCSTC manages the system that transports eligible students to and from school, safely, on time and ready to learn.

-Nothing is more important to the SCSTC and our transportation partners than the safety of the students we serve.
-All of our investments of time, money and energy are focused on building systems that transport students to and from school safely, on time and ready to learn and grow.
+Safety: Nothing is more important to the SCSTC and our transportation partners than the safety of the students we serve.
+All of our investments of time, money and energy are focused on building systems that transport students to and from school safely, on time and ready to learn.

-- The SCSTC plans and co-ordinates the safe and efficient home-to-school transportation for more than 34,000 students.
+- The SCSTC plans and coordinates safe and efficient home-to-school transportation for more than 36,000 students.

 - North Zone – Elmvale, Midland, Penetanguishene, Orillia and surrounding areas;

 - South Zone – Alliston, Beeton, Bradford, Cookstown, Tottenham and surrounding areas;